octo-technology/OpenTezos/docs/dapp/taquito.md

 ```

 The meaningful part is `Counter 334156 already used for contract tz1YWK1gDPQx9N1Jh4JnmVre7xN6xhGGM4uC`.
 Each transaction in our app is performed asynchronously: the application made the contract call to the `increment` entrypoint, did not wait for the confirmation and then made a transfer transaction.
-The contract call transaction was still in the mempool when the transfer transaction was sent.
+The contract call transaction was s  till in the mempool when the transfer transaction was sent.
 Thus, it failed.

 However, _Taquito_ offers a `batch` method, which enables the dapp to send several transactions at the same time.